70869/wi_web/README.md

 # (wired-in) web

-This project was bootstrapped with [Create React App] and will b
+This project was bootstrapped with [Create React App] and will be will converted to vite and bun because nodejs is ass

 ## Available Scripts